 Third 10 Minutes: This is my favorite part.
 It’s doing something fun on my instrument.
 For example, I might turn on the radio and play along to whatever song is on.
 It’s an interesting challenge and its fun to learn songs that wouldn’t necessarily be my preference.

 It’s important to remember to take a break after the half hour.
 If you want to keep playing, great – but you do need a break.
 Do this regimen three to four times per week for a month and you will make great strides in short time, because you’re working smarter and not harder.
 Now go forth and rock the world!

 Jeremy R. teaches bass guitar, guitar, singing, Broadway singing, music recording, music theory, songwriting, speaking voice, trumpet, acting, French horn and upright bass lessons to students in Clearwater, FL.
-He joined the TakeLessons team in December 2012, with over 15 years of performance experience and training from the University of Science and Arts of Oklahoma.
-Learn more about Jeremy, or find a teacher near you!
+Find a teacher to book lessons today!